-It is the policy of Cabell Huntington Hospital in conjunction with Network for Hope to screen patients for medical suitability for tissue or organ donation.
+It is the policy of Cabell Huntington Hospital in conjunction with Kentucky/WestVirginia Organ Donor Affiliated (KODA) to screen patients for medical suitability for tissue or organ donation.
 The legal representative or next of kin, in order of priority, of dying patients shall be offered the opportunity to make an anatomical gift.
 See the Anatomical Gifts policy for more information.